History's Mysteries: Historical Inquiry for Elementary Classrooms

 A variety of professional development options are available.

-The History’s Mysteries Team has trained hundreds of teachers in Teaching History's Mysteries workshops since March of 2020.
+The History’s Mysteries Team has trained hundreds of teachers in Teaching History's Mysteries workshops since the launch in March of 2020.

-REGISTER FOR A SUMMER INTENSIVE INSTITUTE WITH THE AUTHORS – "Develop a Mystery for Your Own Classroom" – from the Collaborative for Educational Services.
-Daily workshops fully online, July 12-16, 2021.
-Eligible for 45 participation hours (67.5 PDPs in Massachusetts) or optional 3 grad credits.
+REGISTER FOR A GRADUATE COURSE WITH THE AUTHORS – "Develop a Mystery for Your Own Classroom" – from the Collaborative for Educational Services.
+Fully online.
+Earn 45 participation hours (67.5 PDPs in Massachusetts) or optional 3 grad credits.

 Now taught in all 50 U.S. states!